RedOctober117/quartz/content/For.md

 # Definition

-A `for` loop runs for a specified number of cycles, either denoted by a variable or implicitly by the size of the array.
+A `for` [[Loops|loop]] runs for a specified number of cycles, either denoted by a variable or implicitly by the size of the array.
 ```java
 for (_dataType_ _counter_ = _value_; _counter_ <= _guardian_; _counter__increment_){
 	statement executed each time;